Skip to content

 AnkiConnect

 This is by far the most important add-on for mining.
-It allows one to use Yomichan to create cards automatically, more on this in the mining section below.
+It allows one to use Yomitan to create cards automatically, more on this in the mining section below.

-Yomichan Forvo Server + Local Audio Server for Yomichan
+Yomichan Forvo Server and Local Audio Server for Yomichan

-Lastly, Yomichan Forvo Server and Local Audio Server for Yomichan are used to add custom audio from Forvo to Yomichan on your local machine, letting you access audio almost instantaneously and fixing some of the issues with the original audio files in Yomichan (usually coming from JapanesePod101, which has some errors).
+Lastly, Yomichan Forvo Server and Local Audio Server for Yomichan are used to add custom audio from Forvo to Yomitan on your local machine, letting you access audio almost instantaneously and fixing some of the issues with the original audio files in Yomitan (usually coming from JapanesePod101, which has some errors).
 Simply follow the steps listed on this page to get it up and working.

 Anki setup checklist

-Now that we have Anki set up, it is time to focus on the second crucial tool we will use to learn Japanese: Yomichan.
-Yomichan is a browser plugin you can use in Firefox or Google Chrome to use Japanese dictionaries while browsing the Internet.
+Now that we have Anki set up, it is time to focus on the second crucial tool we will use to learn Japanese: Yomitan.
+Yomitan is a fork of the old Yomichan browser plugin you can install in Firefox or Google Chrome to use Japanese dictionaries while browsing the Internet.
 This means that you can look up words on the fly simply by hovering over them and pressing a certain keybinding (or none at all).
-Sadly, Yomichan is now outdated and needs a new fork.
-Until a fork has emerged as the successor to Yomichan, I recommend using Yomibaba, a temporary fork made to avoid an annoying bug on Firefox.
+The original project was sunset by its original author and the team at TMW decided to pick up the slack.
+Thus Yomitan was born.

-To install Yomibaba, go to the releases page and grab either the Firefox signed extension or the Chrome extension under Assets.
+To install Yomitan, grab either the chrome version or the firefox version.
 Once it is installed a guide should be presented to you.
-Please read it to see how Yomichan works.
+Please read it to see how Yomitan works.

 Adding Dictionaries

-Yomichan requires third-party dictionaries to function.
-I recommend getting Shoui's dictionaries from The Moe Way.
-Don't forget to add monolingual (Japanese-Japanese) dictionaries, you will need them later on.
-To install the dictionaries, go to Dictionaries > Configure installed and enabled dictionaries... > Import.
+Yomitan requires third-party dictionaries to function.
+To install the dictionaries, go to Dictionaries > Configure installed and enabled dictionaries... > Import

 Japanese-English dictionaries

 We are going to use two dictionaries here.
 The first one is a normal Japanese-English dictionary that has different forms, synonyms and antonyms as well as example sentences.
-The second one has examples for different meanings of the word as well as example sentences.
+The second one has Japanese names.

 Grammar dictionaries